kazurayam/katalon-studio-texts-diff/docs/index.md

 ![ex21](./images/ex21.png)

-This diff tells me that the both URLs uses the same file `bootstrap-icons.css` but the versions are different. `http://myadmin.kazurayam.com` links to the version 1.5.0 while `http://devadmin.kazurayam.com` links to the version 1.7.2.
-Such difference is hardly visible on the page view.
+This diff tells me that the HTML of both URLs uses the same file `bootstrap-icons.css` but the versions are different. `http://myadmin.kazurayam.com` links to the version 1.5.0 while `http://devadmin.kazurayam.com` links to the version 1.7.2.
+Such difference is hardly visible on the page view on browser.

-Sometimes we, developers of web application, wants to compare 2 environments of a single application.
+Sometimes we, developers of web application, want to compare 2 environments of a single web application.
+These 2 environments would have 2 different host names.
 For example, the Production environment and the Development.
+The 2 environment will produce similar web pages which could be silightly different in detail; and we are seriously interested in the details.
 In such case, the method `TextsDiff.diffURLs()` could be useful.

 ## ex31 chronos diff